-Summer vacation time is upon us and so therefore are home burglaries.
-And let’s face it – with a sluggish economy, disenfranchised law enforcement and the uptick in family travel and vacation during the summer months, one can reasonably presume that the number of home break-ins will increase dramatically during the next several months.
+Memorial Day weekend is upon us and so therefore are home burglaries.
+And let’s face it – with the uptick in family travel and vacation during holidays and the fast-approaching summer season, one can reasonably presume that the number of home break-ins will increase dramatically during the next several months.
 From time to time in the upcoming weeks, we will post security tips that we hope will increase your personal security risks and management.

 This week we will concentrate on the first usual point of entry – the family home door.
 Whether it is the front, side or basement door, burglars know how to get inside and to your property.

 As if evilly purposed technology isn’t bad enough, the old-fashioned methods of breaking and entry are still widely used by burglars.

 A phenomenon known as ‘lock bumping’ is on the rise.
 It’s a little-known technique that’s fast, simple, and very discreet.
 It draws far less attention than breaking in a window or tearing down a door.
 If your cylindrical door lock is one of the more popular brands or models on the market – and 90% of home door locks are cylinder-models and ACME types – you’re vulnerable to this particular type of illegal home entry.
 Lock-bumping requires a bump key.

 What is a Bump Key?

 A bump key is a key in which all the cuts are at the maximum depth (999).
 Bump keys can be cut for standard pin tumbler type locks as well as “dimple” locks.
 (From lockwiki: A dimple lock is a pin-tumbler-based lock design that uses flat side of the key blade as a bitting area.
 Cuts on the bitting area resemble dimples, hence the name.
 This contrasts traditional pin-tumblers that use the edge of the blade as the primary bitting area.)